-We found this immaculate one owner, White over Tan Cloth 1997 Toyota T100 SR5 Xtra Cab 4×4 currently at auction on Ebay where the current bid of $11,201 has not yet met the reserve.
+We found this immaculate one owner, White over Tan Cloth 1997 Toyota T100 SR5 Xtra Cab 4×4 listed on eBay in April 2019, where the current bid of $11,201 has not yet met the reserve.
 Based on the latest NADA Classic, Collectible, Exotic, and Muscle Car Appraisal Guide’s high average value of $12,000, we’re worried the seller set the reserve much higher than that, so the “flippers” likely walked away overnight.
-Unless they plan to keep it and use it for a long time, potential buyers will be over-paying for is essentially a 22 year-old new truck.
+Unless they plan to keep it and use it for a long time, potential buyers will be overpaying for what is essentially a 22-year-old new truck.
 We’re keeping a close eye on where this one goes!

 The original owner of this immaculate 72K mile example states that his T100 has always been serviced by the dealer he purchased it from in Arizona.
 Based on the pictures provided the exterior of this truck appears as new with no flaws visible.